jeremykvlim/kattis/README.md

 ---

 My code isn't particularly optimized.
-I do try to come up with efficient solutions to the problems that don't just scrape by the time or memory limit, but I've been prioritising coding style as I want my code to be pleasant to read (with some _fun_ exceptions; if the solution is very simple, I try to get the shortest solution with Python).
+I do try to come up with efficient solutions to the problems that don't just scrape by the time or memory limit, but I've been prioritising coding style as I want my code to be pleasant to read (with some exceptions because I did get lazy sometimes).

 As such, I will try to find a compromise between both efficiency and preference.
 I hope you can tolerate some habits of mine: